maddbuzz/maddbuzz/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:maddbuzz@gmail.com)
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/m4dd6u22)

+*«The desire to understand new technologies is more important than the experience of working with them»*

 <!--
 **maddbuzz/maddbuzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->